chromestone/Advances-In-XR/index.md

 At first we tried using the XR ARSubsystem's CPU Image.
 The issue was that we couldn't easily align this image to the image rendered on screen (cropped and maybe zoomed in) (or rather we didn't want to think about that).

 Thirdly, if we updated the world object too frequently (in depth estimation mode), (visually) it looked like as if it was the same thing as drawing on a 2D canvas.
-The solution was to use a exponential moving average to detect when new predictions started drifting from past predictions.
-(Simple Euclidean distance with thresholding).

 **Speech-To-Text:** Unity does not support native speech recognition.